 Parents are welcome to visit and volunteer in classrooms.
-Please see the volunteer coordinator, Angela Armstrong, (aarmstrong@usd116.org), prior to volunteering or visiting for extended periods.
+Please see the volunteer coordinator, Renae Stine, (rstine@usd116.org), prior to volunteering or visiting for extended periods.
 There is specific paperwork and district policy that is required to ensure the safety of all students.